oroinc/documentation/backend/entities/customize-crud.rst

 Prerequisites
 ^^^^^^^^^^^^^

 Before we start writing code, you should create a new bundle in your application.
-If you are not familiar with bundle creation process yet, please check the article about `how to create a new bundle in OroPlatform, OroCRM, or OroCommerce <how-to-create-new-bundle>`_.
+If you are not familiar with bundle creation process yet, please check the article about :ref:`how to create a new bundle in OroPlatform, OroCRM, or OroCommerce <how-to-create-new-bundle>`.
 If you have already created a bundle for your app customizations, you are good to go and may reuse it in other tutorials as well.

 Custom Data Entity
 ~~~~~~~~~~~~~~~~~~

 As the first step we will create a new entity to store our custom data.
 It is still possible to create new product entity fields from your custom bundle, but we will show how you can add some data that is stored elsewhere (it may as well be calculated on the fly or submitted to an external web-service for storage).

-.. note:: Please check the `How to Create Entities <entities/creating-entities>`_ article in the OroCookbook to learn more.
+.. note:: Please check the :ref:`How to Create Entities <create-entities>` article to learn more.

 Let’s also make our entity compliant with the |ProductHolderInterface|, so it will be possible to reuse it in other places (e.g. reports).
 Other than the reference to the product, our entity will have only one text field to store our data.
 You can add multiple fields and use other data types according to your requirements.